 Banks and financial institutions are a part of our daily lives.
 Almost everyone has a checking account (if you don’t, please schedule a free consultation with us), a savings account and some form of plastic (debit and credit cards).
 The longer you bank with a specific institution, the more history they have about you.
-This makes it easier to obtain other products from your bank.
+This makes it easier to obtain other banking and financial products from your bank.
 The CGS Team is breaking down some of the basic products and services offered by most financial institutions.
 If you need any of these products, start at your local banking center!

 Checking accounts are the main products offered by banks.
 In fact, checking accounts are what keep most institutions in business!
 A checking account is a deposit account that allows the owner to do withdrawals and deposits.
 Checking accounts are very liquid and the funds in them can be accessed through checks, ATMs, ACHs and debit card purchases.
 Since we all have bills, we should all have checking accounts.